-- Leading local governments give technical assistance to local governments with less capacity, and share models and best practices through networking, workshops and other means. - Create opportunities for more regional technical assistance and education centers such as those in Marin, Ventura and Humboldt to work with local governments, schools and special districts in their areas. - Statewide nonprofit organizations-such as the International Council for Local Environmental Initiatives (ICLEI), Local Governments for Sustainability, and Local Government Commission and Institute for Local Government-can give technical assistance, offer targeted online and written tools, and share the overarching vision, and best practices in conferences and workshops.
+- 1. Leading local governments give technical assistance to local governments with less capacity, and share models and best practices through networking, workshops and other means.
+(Near Term and ongoing) - 2.
+Create opportunities for more regional technical assistance and education centers such as those in Marin, Ventura and Humboldt to work with local governments, schools and special districts in their areas.
+(Near Term and ongoing) - 3.
+Statewide nonprofit organizations-such as the International Council for Local Environmental Initiatives (ICLEI), Local Governments for Sustainability, and Local Government Commission and Institute for Local Government-can give technical assistance, offer targeted online and written tools, and share the overarching vision, and best practices in conferences and workshops.
+(Near Term and ongoing) - 4.
+Offer various appropriate training for local government and public school-elected officials, decision makers, and building, maintenance and planning staffs.
+(Near Term and ongoing)

-- Offer various appropriate training for local government and public school-elected officials, decision makers, and building, maintenance and planning staffs. - Create a menu of products, services, approved technologies and delivery channels for local governments that currently lack deep expertise in energy efficiency.
+Create a menu of products, services, approved technologies and delivery channels for local governments that currently lack deep expertise in energy efficiency.
+(Near Term)